-Syria is a unitary semi-presidential dominant party republic located in the western parts of Asia.
-Its capital is located in Damascus City which is also the largest city in the country.
+Syria is a unitary semi-presidential dominant party republic located in western Asia.
+Its capital is Damascus, which is also the largest city in the country.
 The president of Syria is the head of state and government.
 The 2012 referendum transformed the country from a presidential state into a semi-presidential state.
 In this article, we will discuss the roles of the president and some of the people who held the position.

 Presidents Of Syria Since 1961

 Al-Kudsi was born in 1906 and later died in 1963.
 He undertook most of his studies outside Syria and returned to his home country after obtaining his Ph.D. from the University of Geneva.
 He joined politics in 1935, where he joined an anti-French independence movement called ALEPPO.
 He won a parliamentary seat in 1936 and was later appointed as the ambassador to the US.
 He ran again for the parliamentary seat from 1947 and won.
 He won in the next three elections, making him serve as an MP for 20 consecutive years.
 He ran for the post of presidency in 1961 and won.
 He restored healthy relationships with Lebanon, Jordan, Saudi Arabia, and the west as the president.
 However, during his reign, he had sour relationships with Iraq and Egypt.
 He restored the economy by getting funds from the World Bank.
 However, some army officers thought that he was sidelining them in political matters and they attempted a coup in 1962.
 Another coup was planned in 1963 which led him to flee into exile in Jordan where he lived until his death.